 Sutphen is now a professor at Gustavus Adolphus College in St. Peter, Minnesota.
 On being both a Shakespearean scholar and a poet, Sutphen says, “I like thinking about literary work, but with the time I have, I like writing poems.”

-Sutphen is the author of several books of poetry, including Coming Back to the Body (2000), Fourteen Sonnets (2005), First Words (2010), House of Possibility (2013), Modern Love & Other Myths (2015), and Carrying Water to the Field (2019).
+Sutphen is the author of several books of poetry, including Coming Back to the Body (2000), Fourteen Sonnets (2005), First Words (2010), House of Possibility (2013), and Modern Love & Other Myths (2015).
 Her book Naming The Stars (2004) won the Minnesota Book Award in poetry.
 In 2011, she was appointed poet laureate of the State of Minnesota by Governor Mark Dayton.
-She still holds the post today.

 On writing poetry, Sutphen says: “Poetry makes the world real for me […] in the end, it isn’t hard.
 When I sit down to write a poem, one thing just leads to another.”

-Today is the birthday of poet and playwright Laurence Binyon (books by this author), born in Lancaster, England (1869).
+Today is the birthday of poet and playwright Laurence Binyon, born in Lancaster, England (1869).
 He was deeply affected by the First World War, and though he was too old to serve, he is best remembered for his poem For the Fallen, which is often recited on Remembrance Sunday in Britain, Canada, New Zealand, and Australia.
 He wrote it in 1914, sitting on the cliffs of Cornwall and looking out to the sea.